AlexMamani85/AlexMamani85/README.md

 <p style="text-align: justify">
   I am a graduated student from Codeable, with passion to learn and positive attitude.
 </p>
+<div style="text-align: justify"> Tecsup is one of the most prestigious educational institution in Peru.
+During the last semester in Tecsup, we had a class about "Mechanism Analysis", the final project was about the thesis for of the teacher's collegue (for a master degreee).
+It was unbelievable that the only one who did it, was me. </div>

 <p style="text-align: justify">
 Tecsup is one of the most prestigious educational institution in Peru.
 During the last semester in Tecsup, we had a class about "Mechanism Analysis", the final project was about the thesis for of the teacher's collegue (for a master degreee).
 It was unbelievable that the only one who did it, was me.